FangFeiHong/NLP-Disaster-Tweet/README.md

 ### Things that I did in this notebook :
 * A litte exploration on Data
-* Create a model using Multinomial Naive Bayes
+* Create a model using Multinomial Naive Bayes and Passive Aggressive Classifier
+* Create submission file in csv based on the prediction of the model.